transentis/bptk_py_tutorial/README.md

-# Overview Of The BPTK-Py Tutorial
+# Overview Of The BPTK Tutorial

 This tutorial contain sample agent-based and System Dynamics models along with Jupyter notebooks that illustrate the features of the BPTK-Py framework.
 This tutorial is designed as a companion to the [BPTK-Py online documentation](http://bptk.transentis.com).